conrad619/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Datasheet/README.md

 - Set **IO2=0**, 3V3_S is off.

 ### Hardware

+The hardware specification is categorized into six parts.
+It discusses the interfacing, pinouts, and its corresponding fuctions and diagrams.
+It also covers the electrical, mechanical, and environmental parameters that include the tabular data of the functionalities and standard values of the RAK5005-O WisBase Board.

 #### Interfaces

 RAK5005-O provides the following **interfaces**, **headers**, **jumpers**, **buttons** and **connectors**: